amgad-div/amgad-div/README.md

 - 👋 Hello, I’m amgad-Nady
-- 👀 I’m interested in Ai specially in machine learning and deep learning
+- 👀 I’m interested in Data specially in Data Engineer and Machine learning
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning
-- * i’m seeking to be a machine learning engineer
 - 💞️ I’m looking to collaborate on ...